How to Resize Printables for the Classic Happy Planner

 I hope you liked this tutorial for resizing planner printables for the classic size Happy Planner.
 You might also like these other fun planning posts-

 Are you interested in decorative and functional stickers for your planner?
-Be sure and stop by our Etsy shop!
+Be sure and stop by our shop for both printable and digital planner stickers!